Phrase of the day: second wind

 Unfortunately, since returning home, I’ve not personally managed to find any second wind at all.
 In fact, the opposite seems to be true as I’ve spent much of this week trying to get over a cold and just simply recovering!
 I guess I’ve only myself to blame!

 Want to learn more with Lexical Lab?
-Take our ENGLISH BOOST course this summer.
+Take one of our online courses

 Leave a Reply